Concordium/concordium-node-sdk-js/packages/common/README.md

 The first parameter of the statement builder is a boolean, which defaults to true, that specifies whether the statement should be checked while being built.
 It checks that:
 - The used attribute tag is a known one
-- there is not multiple statements on the same attribute
+- There is not multiple statements on the same attribute
-- lower, upper and sets members have the format expected of the attribute
+- Lower, upper and sets members have the format expected of the attribute

 ### Minimum Age
 There is a helper function for specifying the prover must have some minimum age.